Free cookie consent management tool by TermsFeed

 Research has shown that a child’s phonological and phonemic awareness skills are good predictors of later reading success!

 Interested in helping your child improve their phonological awareness?
 Try this at home activity.
 Want more phonological awareness practice?
-Our new program, EarlyBird at Home includes comprehensive reading intervention for children ages 4-9 years old to improve their phonological awareness skills.

 Guest Author